 Vitamin E Stabilised Polyethylene – E-Poly

-Conventional polyethylene (plastic) has good mechanical properties and has been used as the bearing surface for hip replacements for over four decades.
+Conventional polyethylene (plastic) has good mechanical properties and has been used as the bearing surface for hip replacements for several decades.
 Wear of these polyethylene liners by the metal femoral head creates tiny particles.
 This debris triggers bone resorption (or osteolysis).
 The plastic used in total hip replacements is prone to oxidation due to the presence of free radicals and this further accelerates the wear problem.

 Poly Two carbon fibre reinforcement plastic was used in the early 1980’s.
 Hylamer polyethylene, with increased crystallinity and stiffness, was introduced in 1991.
 Both types failed as a bearing surface when used in patients.